Rosy98/PHP2650-FInal-Project/index.md

 @KERMANY2018 address the issue of data scarcity by employing a method of leveraging data known as transfer learning.
 Instead of training a entirely new blank network, they utilized a feed-forward network to fix the weights in the lower levels, which are already optimized to recognize common image structures.
 Then they retained the weights of the upper levels with back-propagation.
 Their approach enables the model to identify specific features unique to a particular category of images, thus accelerating the training process.
 Their transfer learning algorithm obtained results that when differentiating between pneumonia and normal chest X-rays, the model achieved an accuracy of 92.8%, with a sensitivity of 93.2% and a specificity of 90.1%.

 @Wang2020 developed COVID-Net, a deep convolutional neural network design specifically designed to detect COVID-19 cases from chest X-rays.
-TThey employed residual architecture design principles to make the same three predictions as our final project.
+They employed residual architecture design principles to make the same three predictions as our final project.
 The initial network design prototype was guided by data and specific human design requirements, which is used to construct the final deep neural network architecture.
 Their model demonstrated good sensitivity for COVID-19 cases, with a sensitivity rate of 91.0%.

 # 7. Future Work
 There are various paths we may follow for future work given our experience with the current project and the knowledge we've learned about CNNs: